 - Setting Start Date and End Date and selecting Chinook Run may conflict and result in an empty data set.
 If a selection for Chinook Run is undefined for the selected Project, it will be ignored and only the Start Date and End Date will be used in the query.

-- To generate the Data Link for use with scripting, make all selections and check "Generate Data Link Only" next to the Submit button.
+- To generate the Data Link for querying results directly from scripts and automated processes: make all selections, check "Generate Query Result Link Only" next to the Submit button, and click Submit.

 Notes on the DART Adult Passage Dataset